mark-watson/haskell_book/manuscript/brave_search.md

   in T.intercalate " | " [titleText, urlText, descText]
 ```

-This code defines a module named **BraveSearch** which provides a function **getSearchSuggestions**.
-This function takes an API key and a search query as input.
-It then makes a request to the Brave Search API to fetch search suggestions related to the given query.
-Finally, it parses the API response and returns the suggestions as a list of formatted text strings.

-The code imports necessary modules for HTTP requests, JSON parsing, text manipulation, exception handling, and working with ByteStrings.
+## Haskell Code Description for Brave Search Suggestions

+This Haskell code implements a function, `getSearchSuggestions`, that fetches search suggestions from the Brave Search API.

+### Functionality:

+* **`getSearchSuggestions`:**
+    * Takes an API key and a search query as input.
+    * Constructs a URL to send a request to the Brave Search API, specifying the query, country, and result count.
+    * Sets up the HTTP request with necessary headers, including the API key.
+    * Makes the request and handles potential network errors.
+    * Checks the response status code.
+If it's 200 (OK), proceeds to parse the JSON response.
+    * Extracts search results and formats them, including the original query.
+    * Returns either an error message (if something went wrong) or a list of formatted search suggestions.

+### Key Features:

+* **Data Types:**
-Several data types are defined to represent the structure of the JSON response received from the Brave Search API:
+    * Defines data types to model the JSON structure of the Brave Search API response, including `SearchResponse`, `QueryInfo`, `WebResults`, and `WebResult`.

-- SearchResponse: The top-level structure of the response.
-- QueryInfo: Contains information about the original search query.
-- WebResults: Contains a list of web search results.
-- WebResult: Represents a single web search result with its title, URL, description, etc.
+* **JSON Parsing:**

-The **FromJSON** instances define how to parse JSON data into the corresponding Haskell data types using the **aeson** library.
+    * Uses the `aeson` library to parse the JSON response into the defined data types.

-The **getSearchSuggestions** function

-- Construct API URL: creates the URL for the Brave Search API request by appending the query and other parameters.
-- Prepare HTTP Request: creates an HTTP request to the constructed URL.
-It sets the necessary headers:
-  -- “Accept": "application/json" to indicate that it expects a JSON response.
-  -- “X-Subscription-Token": apiKey to provide the API key for authentication.
-- Make HTTP Request and Handle Errors: tries to make the HTTP request and handle potential network errors.
-If there's a network error, it returns a Left value with an error message.
-If the request is successful, it checks the HTTP status code.
-If the status code is not 200 (OK), it returns a Left value with an HTTP error message.
-If the status code is 200, it proceeds to parse the response body.
-- Parse JSON Response: uses eitherDecode to parse the JSON response body.
--- If there's a JSON parsing error, it returns a Left value with an error message.
--- If parsing is successful, it extracts the original query and web results from the response.
-- Format Results: it formats each web result using the formatResult function.
-It prepends the original query to the list of formatted results.
-- Return Results: returns a Right value containing the list of formatted suggestions if everything is successful.Otherwise, it returns a Left value containing the error message.
+* **Error Handling:**
+    * Employs `try` from the `Control.Exception` module to gracefully handle potential network errors during the HTTP request.
+* **HTTP Request:**
+    * Utilizes the `Network.HTTP.Simple` library to make the HTTP request to the Brave Search API.
+* **Formatting:**
-- formatResult Function: this function takes a WebResult and formats it into a text string by combining its title, URL, and a shortened description (if available).
+    * The `formatResult` function formats each search result into a user-friendly string, including the title, URL, and a shortened description.

-In summary this code enables you to fetch search suggestions from the Brave Search API by providing an API key and a search query.
-It handles network errors, HTTP errors, and JSON parsing errors gracefully.
-Finally, it presents the search suggestions in a user-friendly formatted text.
+### Libraries Used:

+* `Network.HTTP.Simple` - For making HTTP requests.
+* `Data.Aeson` - For JSON parsing and encoding.
+* `Data.Text` - For efficient text handling.
+* `Control.Exception` - For error handling.
+* `Network.HTTP.Client` - For additional HTTP functionalities.
+* `Data.ByteString.Char8` and `Data.ByteString.Lazy.Char8` - For working with byte strings.

+### Language Extensions:

+* `OverloadedStrings` - Allows the use of string literals as `Text` values.
+* `RecordWildCards` - Enables convenient access to record fields using wildcards.

+### Overall:

+This code provides a basic but functional way to interact with the Brave Search API to retrieve and format search suggestions.
+It demonstrates good practices in Haskell programming, including data modeling, error handling, and the use of relevant libraries.

 Here is an example **Main.hs** file to use this library: